Find Trade Colleges

 Sailor or Marine Oiler

-Job Description & Duties Stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
+Sailor or Marine Oiler Definition Stand watch to look for obstructions in path of vessel, measure water depth, turn wheel on bridge, or use emergency equipment as directed by captain, mate, or pilot.
 Break out, rig, overhaul, and store cargo-handling gear, stationary rigging, and running gear.
 Perform a variety of maintenance tasks to preserve the painted surface of the ship and to maintain line and ship equipment.
 Must hold government-issued certification and tankerman certification when working aboard liquid-carrying vessels.
 Includes able seamen and ordinary seamen.

 • Load or unload materials, vehicles, or passengers from vessels.

-Things a Sailor or Marine Oiler Should Know How to Do
+Qualities of a Sailor or Marine Oiler

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.